LcpMarvel/face_recognition_backend/README.md

 Backend is a container running on docker which can be used as a web service client in any codebase.

 ## 1. face (Create)
 Add a face to face dataset.
-It generates a image encoding for that face with a given face id.
+It generates an image encoding for that face with a given face id.

 ### Method
 POST